nephila/djangocms-page-tags/docs/usage.rst

 Tags can be assigned from the admin interface or the toolbar.

-In the toolbar you will find two items in the ``Page`` menu:
+In the toolbar you will find a ``Tags`` submenu in the ``Page`` menu, with two or more sub-items:

-* Title tags (per language): it allows to add tags to the current page language
+* Common: it allows to edit page-wide (language independent) tags;
-* Page tags (global): it allows to add tags to the page in every language
+* One entry per active language to edit language dependent tags.

 *******************************